Top Jimmy & The Rhythm Pigs: Subsequent recordings by Top Jimmy

 Long Distance Call by a group billed as "The Top Jimmy Lineup" came out in 1994.
 It was produced by John Doe.
 The bass player was John Bazz of The Blasters.

 The Good Times Are Killing Me came out in 1997 on a small independent label called T.O.N.
 Records.
 It was credited just to Top Jimmy.
 John Bazz and Evan Johns were among the musicians credited.

 Jimmy contributed vocals to "Mr. Satellite Man" on Phil Alvin's 1994 solo album County Fair 2000.
 He also performed T-Bone Walker's "Mean Old World" on the compilation album L.A.
 Ya Ya.

 Legacy

-Koncek died on May 17, 2001 (aged 45-46), in Las Vegas, Nevada, from liver failure.
+Koncek died on May 17, 2001 (aged 45–46), in Las Vegas, Nevada, from liver failure.
 Chris Morris wrote the obituary that appeared in L.A.
 Weekly.

 Morris kept the memory of Top Jimmy and the Rhythm Pigs alive in another history of the L.A. punk scene, Under the Big Black Sun (2016).
 A follow-up book, More Fun in the New World (2019), went even deeper: three chapters were devoted expressly to Jimmy.
 The entry from Morris again compared him in voice and persona to Howlin' Wolf.
 John Doe and Billy Zoom also provided a wealth of anecdotes.
 Yet another contributor, Maria McKee, said in her chapter that when Jimmy asked her to sing with him on stage when she was just 16, it was a major turning point in her life.

+When the Pigus Drunkus Maximus reissue was announced in November 2025, producer Steve Berlin remarked, "Beyond the value as a historical snapshot of the era, you’ll hear a band cranking on all cylinders."